Erastuskanyatta/working-with-the-database/index.md

 ```bash
 show databases;
 ```
-The terminal should display  `Database` school since this is the only database we we have.
+The terminal should display  `Database` `school`  only since this is the only `Database` we have.

 Now lets navigate inside `database school` and create tables.
-To do this we wii use SQL command `use`.
+To do this, we wii use SQL command `use`.
 Type;
 ```bash
  use school;
 ```